TsutomuNakamura/ip-filtering-tree/README.md

 # Illustration of processing
 ip-filtering-tree searches data by using tree algorithm.
-In this section, I will illustrate the processing in minute details to find the data from the ip-filtering-tree.
+In this section, I will illustrate the processing in details to find the data from the ip-filtering-tree.

 ## Case 1
 It is the case to search the data reaches end of the leaf without mismatch.